T-Kozhukhov/CCCp/README.md

 A multithreaded version of CCC.

 ## TODO for Tim
+- Fix memory leaks in the program, and ending segfault
+- Investigate performance with high numbers of cores
-- Investigate how to change threadManager such that no thread is ever re-initialised and check performance benefits
+- Investigate why thread performance is so spiky
 - Edit CMakeLists to allow user to input number of cores
 - Make further statistics on performance information.
 Make a batch script to gather them.
 - Write the usage guide in readme